jkaninda/goma-gateway/docs/docs/middlewares/oauth.md

 # OAuth middleware

-`type: oauth` and `type: oauth2` are deprecated aliases for the [OpenID Connect middleware](oidc.md), which is where this middleware is documented.
+`type: oauth` and `type: oauth2` were aliases for the [OpenID Connect middleware](oidc.md), and were **removed in v1.0**.
+Use `type: oidc`, which is where this middleware is documented.

-Existing configurations keep working.
-The gateway logs which field to move to when it loads one, and the replacements are listed under [Migrating from `type: oauth`](oidc.md#migrating-from-type-oauth).
+A configuration that still uses either will not start.
+The rule keys that moved at the same time are listed under
+[Migrating from `type: oauth`](oidc.md#migrating-from-type-oauth).